 \section{The main result}

 Our main result is a generalization of a theorem of L. Pontiggia \cite{P2}*{Theorem 3.1}.
-We replace assumptions of super-additivity and super-multiplicativity by a much less restrictive functional inequality, which will be then discussed in the next section.
+We replace assumptions of super-additivity and super-multiplicativity with a less restrictive functional inequality, which will be then discussed in the next section.

-According to the definition of payoff function \eqref{payoff}, the players want to choose a strategy which maximizes probability of reaching the goal $G$.
+According to the definition of payoff function \eqref{payoff}, the players want to choose a strategy that maximizes the probability of reaching the goal $G$.
 We provide conditions upon which bold strategies form a Nash equilibrium.